-Want some dressing room ideas to help you create the walk-in-wardrobe of your Pinterest dreams?
+If you're looking for dressing room ideas to turn a box room, a large cupboard or even a corner of your bedroom into the walk-in wardrobe of your dreams, you're in the right place.
 We get it, dressing rooms and walk in wardrobes are top of our lists in terms of things we would love to add to our houses (insert Carrie Bradshaw reference).
 But they have more to them than just being a place to store your Milano Blahniks (ha, dream on), they can actually add value to your home.

 As well as making a luxurious addition to your bedroom, dressing rooms offer a number of practical advantages: it will help de-clutter your bedroom by providing extra bedroom storage; your clothes will look better and last longer; and storing your clothes away from where you sleep will contribute to a cleaner, healthier environment.
 Follow our complete guide to creating a dressing room and enjoy a serene and stylish bedroom...